Pilot-in/PiloPress/README.md

 # Pilo'Press

+The most advanced WordPress Page Builder using Advanced Custom Field & TailwindCSS.

 Pilo'Press is a framework plugin for WordPress.
-Based on popular plugins ACF and ACF Extended, it allows you to create layouts among other things and use the Flexible Content field as a page builder.
+Based on ACF and ACF Extended, it allows you to create layouts among other things and use the Flexible Content field as a page builder.

-Pilo'Press uses Tailwind CSS for style templating.
-You can customize the configuration directly from back-office.
+Pilo'Press uses Tailwind CSS for style templating which can be setup and build directly from the back-office.
 Please note that Tailwind CSS is not mandatory, you can choose to use it or not.

 **All features are describe in details, in our [GitHub Page](https://pilot-in.github.io/PiloPress/).**